-Binaries are available for Windows, Mac, and an AppImage for x86-64 Linux (plus distribution specific binaries for a number of Linux flavors including Ubuntu, Debian, Linux Mint, Fedora, and openSUSE).
-Please note that distributions based on Ubuntu 18.04 are currently not supported with distribution specific binaries due to a change in the way Qt is packaged in the latest Ubuntu version.
+As always, binaries are available for Windows, Mac, and an AppImage for x86-64 Linux (plus distribution specific binaries for a number of Linux flavors including Ubuntu, Debian, Linux Mint, Fedora, and openSUSE).

 Linux: A generic AppImage is available for download at the Subsurface GitHub Release page.
-Download Subsurface-4.8.1-x86_64.AppImage, make it executable
+Download Subsurface-4.8.3-x86_64.AppImage, make it executable

 Linux: Ubuntu: Add